freestarcapital/Freestar-Mobile-Android-SDK/README.md

         recyclerView.setAdapter(new SimpleItemRecyclerViewAdapter(this, masterItems, mTwoPane));
 ```

-`x. ` In your activity, change the SimpleItemRecyclerViewAdapter.
+`4. ` In your activity, change the SimpleItemRecyclerViewAdapter.

 before
 ```